 A condition of her visa was that she had to depart Australia once every 12 months but could return.

-Concerned that Mrs Grant was not fit enough to fly out of Australia to meet this requirement, her family booked her on a cruise to Vanuatu, a group of islands in the South Pacific Ocean.
+Concerned that Mrs Grant was not fit enough to fly out of Australia to meet this requirement, her family booked her on a cruise into an area of French territory in the Pacific Ocean.